1 Part Course |

 • Deadlocks, Standstills & Concessions

-• Tricks, Traps & Tactics – but be careful, use these sparingly and avoid if they fail
+• Tricks, traps and tactics – but be careful, use these sparingly and avoid them if they fail

-• When & Where to Negotiate – Electronic Media and telephone are not ideal
+• When and where to negotiate – why digital media and the telephone are not ideal

 • Exercise: Two to Four participants - “The Presentation”.
-You are asked to present a detailed synopsis of your product/service to clients, Will you be able to give them enough detail?
+You are asked to present a detailed synopsis of your product/service to clients.
+Will you be able to give them enough detail in this live negotiation?

 • Summary